ctaverna/ctaverna.github.io/docs/_posts/2024-04-15-aws-associate-study-guide-pt2.md

 permalink: /aws-associate-study-guide-pt2/
 ---

-This is the second block of my notes about AWS services, taken while studying for the associate-level certifications.
+This is the second block of my study notes about AWS services, taken while preparing for the associate-level certifications.
 To get more information about this, refer to [Part 1](https://ctaverna.github.io/aws-associate-study-guide-pt1/) blog post.

 The review process has been a little bit longer than expected, but finally here it is.